RadialDevGroup/ombudsman/ATTENDANCE.md

   and unforeseen circumstances will not be considered as a strike.

-* If you have reached your 32 billable hours and completed all assigned Sprint goals, you are responsible for connecting with all developer leads to see if you can assist the project.
+* If you have reached your 32 billable hours and completed all assigned Sprint goals, you are responsible for connecting with each developer lead on staff and determine if you can assist with their project.

 * Any remaining time may be distributed as each person sees fit and used for personal projects, professional development, twitter, Hardforum, etc. (e.g. 20% time).